Montana-Media-Arts/webDesignFall2024/_docs/topic-09/09-exploring/07-page.md

 </div>
 <div width="50%" height="20px"
     style="background-color:#0000ff;color:#ffff00;padding:10px;font-size:1.25em;">
-    Yellow compliments blue.
+    Yellow complements blue.
 </div>

 <br />

-Others colors are obviously some combination of these values.
-The exact ratios depend on the amounts of red, green, and blue in every value.
+Other colors are some combination of these values.
+The exact ratios depend on the red, green, and blue amounts in every value.